KusionStack/kusionstack.io/kuperator_versioned_docs/version-v0.3/concepts/podopslifecycle.md

 ### Concurrency Support

-PodOpsLifecycle in KusionStack Operating supports concurrency.
+PodOpsLifecycle in KusionStack Kuperator supports concurrency.
 It means PodOpsLifecycle is able to organize and track multi controllers operating the same pod at the same time.
 For example, when a controller is going to update Pod, other controllers are allowed to do other operations at the same time, like delete, restart, recreate it, although the result may not be meaningful.